adamtaylor152/immich-sync-albums/README.md

 I recently wanted to consolidate all my photos into an [immich](https://github.com/immich-app/immich) instance.
 Since I imported photos manually over time, not all the metadata was correct, missing dates, etc. I was able to move all the photos into a new instance, but all the work I did to create hundreds of albums was lost.

-This simple Python script will recreate and populate all photos in SERVER 1 and replicate them on SERVER 2.

-It uses the photo checksum values to write to the replicated albums.
+This simple Python script will recreate and populate all albums in SERVER 1 and replicate them on SERVER 2 using the photo checksum values to write to the replicated albums.

 UPDATED FOR NEW IMMICH API PERMISSIONS - API key must have permission to: